Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Proposed Method

-From our proposed third and fourth principles in Sec.\ref{sec::intro}, we believe that directly applying adversarial learning mechanism can ease the domain shift, but it will still cause instability and representation tendency on source images.
-The reason is RS images from different domains have large discrepancy.
-Motivated by further improving the representation capability on target images, we propose an EMA based cross-domain separated self-training mechanism.
-As shown in Fig.\ref{Fig4}, traditional EMA based self-training paradigm generates a teacher network with EMA updating operation on student network.
-Compared to traditional paradigm, our self-training paradigm will not generate a whole teacher network, but only generate one or more components.
-In this paper, we propose two self-training paradigms, which are ``Decoder-only'' and ``Single-target''. \textbf{Decoder-only.} As shown in Fig.\ref{Fig4}, ``Decoder-only'' paradigm introduces two teacher decoders rather than two teacher networks.
-In this paradigm, student networks get credible and mature knowledge from teacher decoders.
-Specifically, we first construct two teacher decoders, which are source teacher decoder ($H_{S}^{te}$) and target teacher decoder ($H_{T}^{te}$).
-Then, at training step $t$, the teacher decoders' weights are updated by student decoders' weights by exponential moving average (EMA) operation, which can be formulated in Eq.\ref{Eq14}.
+From our proposed third and fourth principles in Sec.\ref{sec::intro}, we believe that directly applying an adversarial learning mechanism can ease the domain shift, but it will still cause instability and representation tendency on source images because of no target annotations.
+Motivated by further improving the representation capability on target images, we propose an EMA-based cross-domain separated self-training mechanism.
+As shown in Fig.~\ref{Fig4}, the traditional EMA-based self-training paradigm generates a teacher network with EMA updating operation on the student network.
+Compared to traditional paradigm, our self-training paradigm will not generate a whole teacher network, but only generate some components.
+In this paper, we propose two self-training paradigms, which are ``Decoder-only'' and ``Single-target''.